tmobile/magentaA11y/readme.md

 ### Testing instructions includes:

 - How to test with keyboard
-- How to test with screeen reader
+- How to test with screen reader
 - How to test with a screen reader on a mobile device
 - Link to the full entry